andrewbaxter/spaghettinuum/readme.md

 - Local (a file on your computer)
 - Card (a PCSC/GPG smart card)

 To create a local identity, do `spagh_cli new-local-identity me.ident`.
-It will print out the identity (the identity is also in the file).
+It will save the identity and secret in the file, and print out the identity.
 Anyone who has this file can publish under the identity, so be careful with it.

-To use a card identity, with a Yubikey fresh out of the oven
+To use a card identity, with a Yubikey straight out of the extruder

 1. Make sure `pcscd` is running and your Yubikey is plugged in
 2. Do `cargo install openpgp-card-tools` which installs `opgpcard`
 3. Do `opgpcard list`, which should show your card with an id like `0006:123456789`
-4. Set up a key by doing `opgpcard admin --card 0006:123456789 generate cv25519` with the default `12345678` admin PIN (at the moment, only Ed25519 is supported so to get that you must use `cv25519`).
+4. Install a new private key by doing `opgpcard admin --card 0006:123456789 generate cv25519` with the default `12345678` admin PIN (at the moment, only Ed25519 is supported so to get that you must use `cv25519`).
 Alternatively you can use Sequoia or something to generate a key then do `opgpcard admin --card XYZ import` instead, if you want to back up your identity.
+By the way, Sequoia is super cool and the people who work on it are equally amazing.
 5. Do `spagh_cli list-card-identities` to confim it's detected and get the identity for the card ID (required for publishing)

 The card must be plugged into the server so the server can sign publications.